datanav/docs/management-studio.rst

 Schema
 ^^^^^^

-Next to **Templates** tab, we find **Schema**.
-When pressing it, the **Schema** for this pipe shows up on right hand side of interface.
+Next to the **Templates** tab, we find the **Schema**.
+When pressing it, the **Schema** for this pipe shows up on the right hand side of the interface.
 A **"schema"** generally tells something about the *structure of the data*, i.e. metadata.
-Examples of metadata that the schema shows are e.g. whether a value is a string, Boolean, or an integer (text, true / false, or number).
+Examples of metadata that the schema shows are e.g. whether a value is a string, boolean, or an integer (text, true / false, or number).

 .. image:: images/new-pipe-schema.png
     :width: 800px